astronomer/docs/astro/develop-project.md

 astro dev start
 ```

-This command builds your Astro project into a Docker image and creates 4 Docker containers on your computer, each for a different Airflow component:
+The command builds your Astro project into a Docker image and creates the following Docker containers:

-- **Postgres:** Airflow's metadata database
+- **Postgres:** The Airflow metadata database
 - **Webserver:** The Airflow component responsible for rendering the Airflow UI
 - **Scheduler:** The Airflow component responsible for monitoring and triggering tasks
 - **Triggerer:** The Airflow component responsible for running triggers and signaling tasks to resume when their conditions have been met.
 The triggerer is used exclusively for tasks that are run with [deferrable operators](https://docs.astronomer.io/learn/deferrable-operators).

-Once the project builds, you can access the Airflow UI by going to `http://localhost:8080/` and logging in with `admin` for both your username and password.
+After the project builds, you can access the Airflow UI by going to `http://localhost:8080/` and logging in with `admin` for both your username and password.
 You can also access your Postgres database at `localhost:5432/postgres`.

 ## Add DAGs